Ghada-sy/Load-Management/README.md

 Note: that ns-3 installtion directory is called Path_to_NS3_Directory.

 1- Copy POCS, RealSce and Power_CIO folders to Path_to_NS3_Directory/scratch/.
+Try not to use nested folders i.e. avoid: scratch/folder1/folder2/file.cc, instead use scratch/folder1/file.cc.

+2- Replace the diectory Path_to_NS3_Directory/scr/lte with the directory inside the archived file in lte(1).zip (Rememebr to backup the original)

-2- Copy cell-individual-offset.h and cell-individual-offset.cc to Path_to_NS3_Directoy/src/lte/model/.
+3- Copy cell-individual-offset.h and cell-individual-offset.cc to Path_to_NS3_Directoy/src/lte/model/.

-3- Copy LTE_Attributes.txt, Real_model-attributes.txt, script_LTE_POCS.sh, script_LTE_RealSce.sh and Power_CIO.sh to Path_to_NS3_Directoy/.
+4- Copy LTE_Attributes.txt, Real_model-attributes.txt, script_LTE_POCS.sh, script_LTE_RealSce.sh and Power_CIO.sh to Path_to_NS3_Directoy/.

-4- Copy and replace lte-ue-rrc.cc with Path_to_NS3_Directoy/src/lte/model/lte-ue-rrc.cc (Rememebr to backup the original).
+5- Copy and replace lte-ue-rrc.cc with Path_to_NS3_Directoy/src/lte/model/lte-ue-rrc.cc (Rememebr to backup the original).

-5- Copy and replace lte-enb-phy.cc with Path_to_NS3_Directoy/src/lte/model/lte-enb-phy.cc (Rememebr to backup the original).
+6- Copy and replace lte-enb-phy.cc with Path_to_NS3_Directoy/src/lte/model/lte-enb-phy.cc (Rememebr to backup the original).

-6- Copy and replace wscript with Path_to_NS3_Directoy/src/lte/wscript (Remember to backup the original).
+7- Copy and replace wscript with Path_to_NS3_Directoy/src/lte/wscript (Remember to backup the original).

-7- Rename ns3gym folder to "opengym" and place it in Path_to_NS3_Directory/src.
+8- Rename ns3gym folder to "opengym" and place it in Path_to_NS3_Directory/src.

-8- Build ns-3 again by navigating to Path_to_NS3_Directoy and running the commands:
+9- Build ns-3 again by navigating to Path_to_NS3_Directoy and running the commands:
 ```
 $ ./waf configure -d debug --enable-examples --enable-tests
 $ ./waf
 ```
+Notice that: If the ./waf command resulted in an error, remove the directory Path_to_NS3_Directory/contrib/opengym from this path

-9- You can configure your own attributes from the (LTE_Attributes.txt, Real_model-attributes.txt)
+10- You can configure your own attributes from the (LTE_Attributes.txt, Real_model-attributes.txt)

-10- Place the mobility model files in Path_to_NS3_Directory/scratch.
+11- Place the mobility model files in Path_to_NS3_Directory/scratch.

-11- To run the Proof of concept scenario.
+12- To run the Proof of concept scenario.
 In the directory Path_to_NS3_Directoy:

 - right-click to open the terminal and run the command: